florimondmanca/djangorestframework-api-key/README.md

 Access is granted if and only if all the following is true:

 1. The `Authorization` header is present and correctly formatted (see [Making authorized requests](#making-authorized-requests)).
-2. An API key for the given `name` exists and has not been revoked.
-3. The encoded version of the given secret key matches the encoded secret key stored in the database.
+2. The hash of the given secret key matches that of any usable (non-revoked) API key present in the database.

 ### Caveats